silverbluemx/SE_SoftLandingManager/README.md

 - The speed depends on altitude.
 Close to the ground, the safe speed is low, ideal to fine-tune landing on a connector.
 At higher altitudes, it lets you fly up to 200 m/s.

 ### Basic usage for autopilot mode (mode 4):
-- Activate mode3.
-By default it sets the target 50m above ground, with no horizontal speed.
+- Activate mode4.
+By default it sets the target 50m above ground (or the current altitude if you're already higher), with no horizontal speed.
 - Use the commands (see below) to increase/decrease the speed and altitude targets.
 - The forward/backward key can also be used to change the speed.
 - The script limits itself to a safe speed close to ground.
 When the speed setpoint blinks, the safe speed limit is in effect.
 Climb higher to fly faster.
-- Switch to sea-level reference to fly straight, or ground-level reference to follow terrain
+- Switch to sea-level reference to fly straight and smoothly, or ground-level reference to follow terrain (rougher and more dangerous)

+### Basic usage for space rendez-vous (mode 5):
+- Your ship must be outside of a planet gravity well (gravity = 0)
+- Orient your camera ("SLMradar") precisely towards an asteroid or stationary large grid that you want to rendezvous with.
+Distances up to 10km work reliably.
+- Activate mode 5.
+The ship will initalize the camera to measure distance, then pick up speed, then brake to stop close to the target.
+- You remain responsible for the size thrusters and keeping the camera pointed at the target.
+- It's also possible to pick up speed manually and then orient the camera and activate mode5 while on route.

 ### Command line arguments: